suit-wg/architecture/draft-ietf-suit-architecture.md

 the architecture that restricts its use to only these constrained IoT devices.
 Moreover, this architecture is not limited to managing software updates, but can also be applied to managing the delivery of arbitrary data, such as configuration information and keys.
-Unlike higher end devices, like laptops and desktop PCs, many IoT devices do not have user interfaces and support for unattended updates are therefore essential for the design of a practical solution.
+Unlike higher end devices, like laptops and desktop PCs, many IoT devices do not have user interfaces and support for unattended updates is, therefore, essential for the design of a practical solution.
 Constrained IoT devices often use a software engineering model where a developer is responsible for creating and compiling all software running on the device into a single, monolithic firmware image.
 On higher end devices application software is, on the other hand, often downloaded separately and even obtained from developers different to the developers of the lower level software.
 The details for how to obtain